 We are actively working with the Rousay Sailing Club on a potential leisure marina project.
 The project would see economic development near to the existing pier, bringing new trade and tourism.

 A fleet of e-bikes and one e-trike are on Rousay.
 These are for use by both visitors and residents.
-Tourists can arrive as a foot passenger, then hire the bikes to see the island.
-Residents can loan a bike to test it out and consider buying their own.
+Tourists can arrive as a foot passenger, then hire the bikes from Trumland Organic Farm, the bike hire shed is next to Shore T’s a 2-minute’ walk from the Rousay Pier.
+Bikes (both pedal and e-bikes) can be hired per day, with helmets and water bottles included.
+Pre-booking is recommended.
+Please call Carol on 01856 821252.